Ivancic91/CNICA/README.md

 # `CNICA`

-A Python package for stuff.
+A Python package to perform Coupled Non-negative Independent Component Analysis.

 ## Overview

-Quick overview...
+This package was designed to solve the problem of D = C^T S, where D is a known positive matrix, and C and S are unknown positive matrices.
+This package is specifically designed for the

 ## Features